jamesponeal/phase-0/week-8/database-intro/my_solution.md

-### This is my reflection for lesson 8.4:
+## 8.4 Reflection:

-##What are databases for?
+###What are databases for?
 Databases store large amounts of information in a way that makes it easily accessable.

-##What is a one-to-many relationship?
+###What is a one-to-many relationship?
 A one-to-many relationship is one where you have items in one table that correspond to several items in another table.
 For example, if you have a 'persons' table and a 'cars' table.
 There might be people who own several cars and some who own none.

-##What is a primary key?
+###What is a primary key?
 What is a foreign key?
 How can you determine which is which?
 A primary key is a key that is unique to that table.
 There will be no two items on the table that have the same primary key.
 A foreign key is a field in a table that correspondes to a field in another table.
 You can tell the difference because the primary key is typically named 'id', and a foreign key typically references the name of the table that it refers to.

-##How can you select information out of a SQL database?
+###How can you select information out of a SQL database?
 What are some general guidelines for that?
 There are a library of commands available for selecting information.
 The main one is SELECT, but here is a list of common commands:

 SELECT is the clause you use every time you want to query information from a database.